 Footprint

-Wildflower schools operate in California, Colorado, Indiana, Kentucky, Massachusetts, Minnesota, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Washington D.C. and Puerto Rico.
+Wildflower schools operate in California, Colorado, Florida, Indiana, Kentucky, Massachusetts, Minnesota, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Virginia, Puerto Rico and Washington D.C.

 Each school serves a 3-year age band following the Montessori convention (e.g., 0-3 year olds, 3-6 year olds).
 Schools operate as non-profit childcare centers, micro-charters, and voucher funded independent schools.